Slavery during the American Civil War: Contraband

 However, slaves strongly desired to be free and to contribute to their own emancipation.
-Blacks were fundamental in engendering anti-slavery and emancipation sentiment in the north.
-Union soldiers saw the scars on the bodies of slaves they encountered marching in the south and saw the relative squalor in which they lived.
+Black people were fundamental in engendering anti-slavery and emancipation sentiment in the North.
+Union soldiers saw the scars on the bodies of slaves they encountered marching in the South and saw the relative squalor in which they lived.
 They heard the stories of slaves and saw their willingness to fight for their own freedom and join the Union Army.

-This willingness to fight was irresistible to Union Generals in need of manpower.
-Since 1792, Federal law prohibited black men from serving in the state militias and the U.S. Army, but that changed during the war.
-In May 1862, General James H. Lane in Kansas and John W. Phelps in Louisiana began to enlist black men into regiments without War Department authorization.
-Lane's efforts resulted in the First Kansas Colored Volunteers while Phelps was opposed by his superior, General Butler, who, desperate for reinforcements, relented in August 1862 resulting in the Louisiana Native Guards, which was made up largely of freemen.
-Also in May 1862, General David Hunter proclaimed martial law and ordered slaves freed in the area around his command at Fort Pulaski on the Georgia coast, a command which included sections of coastal South Carolina, Georgia, and Florida.
+This willingness to fight was irresistible to Union generals in need of manpower.
+Since 1792, federal law prohibited Black men from serving in the state militias and the U.S. Army, but that changed during the war.
+In May 1862, General James H. Lane in Kansas and John W. Phelps in Louisiana began to enlist Black men into regiments without War Department authorization.
+Lane's efforts resulted in the First Kansas Colored Volunteers, but Phelps was initially opposed by his superior, General Butler.
+Butler, however, desperate for reinforcements, relented in August 1862, resulting in the Louisiana Native Guards, which was made up largely of freedmen.
+Also in May 1862, General David Hunter proclaimed martial law and ordered slaves freed in the area around his command at Fort Pulaski on the Georgia coast, a command that included sections of coastal South Carolina, Georgia, and Florida.
 On May 19, Lincoln annulled Hunter's emancipation decree but remained silent on aspects of Hunter's proclamation involving the enlistment of slaves.
-Among the few black officers in these early regiments were freemen William D. Matthews and Caesar Antoine.
+Among the few Black officers in these early regiments were freedmen William D. Matthews and Caesar Antoine.

 In September 1862, Stanton authorized General Rufus Saxton, who had taken Hunter's position in command of parts of coastal South Carolina, to arm blacks to help guard coastal plantations, leading to the First South Carolina Colored Volunteers in 1862 and the establishment of colonies at places like Edisto Island and Port Royal.
-Hunter's recruitment of blacks was debated in Congress, with Charles A. Wickliffe and Robert Mallory of Kentucky opposing the efforts and Thaddeus Stevens leading the support.
-Lincoln's quiet official policies in favor of emancipation and enlistment of slaves and loud repudiation of Hunter and Fremont led to criticism by many abolitionists-such as William Lloyd Garrison.
+Hunter's recruitment of Black men was debated in Congress, with Charles A. Wickliffe and Robert Mallory of Kentucky opposing the efforts and Thaddeus Stevens leading the support for the efforts.
+Lincoln's quiet official policies in favor of emancipation and enlistment of slaves and loud repudiation of Hunter and Frémont led to criticism by many abolitionists, including William Lloyd Garrison.